MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

     - Excel
     - PowerPoint

-- Office for the web apps, when you have [enabled sensitivity labels for Office files in SharePoint and OneDrive (public preview)](sensitivity-labels-sharepoint-onedrive-files.md):
+- Office for the web apps, when you have [enabled sensitivity labels for Office files in SharePoint and OneDrive](sensitivity-labels-sharepoint-onedrive-files.md):
     - Word
     - Excel
     - PowerPoint